-Inequality of the Thai society in general, which is partly based on a still deeply rooted patronage system (refer to the Modern Thai History and Thai Ladies titles), have its influence on the "Rules of Engagement" on Thailand roads.
+Inequality of the Thai society in general, partly based on a deeply rooted patronage system (refer to the Modern Thai History and Thai Ladies titles), have its influence on the "Rules of Engagement" on Thailand roads.
 Thus, if you're driving a new model of the Mercedes Benz - you are the King of the road, and all other less expensive cars as well as pedestrians have to give way.
 Pedestrians, BTW, give way to cars most of the time.
-Elephants are the main exception of the right of way rule, and the largest vehicles (most of all 12-wheel-trucks) come close second.
+Elephants are the main exception of the right of way rule, and the largest vehicles (mostly 12-wheel-trucks) come close second.
 Notwithstanding the meddling as a swarm of flies motorcycles (motosai in Thai) that get everywhere.

 Motorcycles on Thai Road